 Exchange programs give students a chance to broaden their horizons in many ways.
-Some reasons why you should study abroad include learning about other cultures, getting familiar with different school systems, and of course, expanding your knowledge.
+Some reasons you should consider studying abroad include learning about other cultures, getting familiar with different school systems, and expanding your knowledge.

-Students who wish to study abroad often have limited financial assets at their disposal.
+Students having limited financial assets at their disposal can use the study abroad opportunities.
 Studying abroad can cost a significant amount of money and includes a variety of expenses, from food and books to accommodation.
 Some students get accommodation at university campuses, while others need to look for apartments or residency programs.

-No matter the case, it’s important to create a budget plan and manage your money wisely during the duration of the exchange program (typically six months to a year).
+No matter the case, it’s important to have a budget planner for studying abroad and manage your money wisely during the duration of the exchange program (typically six months to a year).

 Accommodation Options for Studying Abroad

-While planning to study abroad, the first thing on your agenda should be sorting out your accommodation.
+While planning to study abroad, the first thing on your agenda should be sorting out your accommodation, and the price of the accommodation will depend on your monthly budget planner.
 Some universities are located in bustling metropolises, while others might have small university towns.
 It is worth noting, however, that the rent for accommodations near universities is hardly ever cheap.

 There are different kinds of living options available:

-- Local Hosting Family: Many programs offer the choice of staying with a local family that has volunteered to host exchange students.
+- Local Hosting Family: Many programs offer the choice of staying with a local family that has volunteered to host students enrolled in university exchange programs.
 The clear benefits include a very low cost of living and having someone to help you acclimatize to a new culture and lifestyle.
-You’ll have the choice to form new connections and learn more about a new culture by interacting closely with your host family.
+By interacting closely with your host family, you can form new connections and learn more about a new culture.

-- Sharing an apartment: Sharing a private apartment or even a house with other students is also a viable option.
+- Sharing an apartment: Sharing a private apartment or even a house with other students is also viable.
 In these cases, each student usually has their own room and shares the costs of utilities and rent.